Developing better or more valid methods for analyzing messy data or nonstandard samples in social and behavioral sciences.

-Ke-Hai Yuan's research has been around developing better or more valid methods for analyzing messy data or nonstandard samples in social and behavioral sciences.
+Ke-Hai Yuan's research has been around developing better or more valid methods for analyzing messy data or non-standard samples in social and behavioral sciences.
 Most of his work is on factor analysis, structural equation modeling, and multilevel modeling.
-He has also worked on correlations, regression, combining effect sizes, mean comparison and power, classical and modern testing theory, statistical computation, and estimating equations.
-His teaching interests include psychometric theory, structural equation modeling, item response theory, missing data, asymptotics and simulation based research methodology.
+He has also worked on correlations, regression, combining effect sizes, mean comparison and power, classical and modern testing theory, statistical computation, estimating equations, and big data.
+His teaching interests include psychometric theory, structural equation modeling, item response theory, missing data, asymptotics and simulation-based research methodology.

-Yuan, K.-H., & Bentler, P. M. (in press).
+Yuan, K.-H., & Bentler, P. M. (2017).
 Improving the convergence rate and speed of Fisher-scoring algorithm: Ridge and anti-ridge methods in structural equation modeling.
-Annals of the Institute of Statistical Mathematics.
+Annals of the Institute of Statistical Mathematics, 69, 571-597.